Based on what you've told us, it looks like you're covered by the Security Services Industry Award [MA000016].

 If Alice starts work at:

-- 6am on Friday, then she will be paid double the ordinary hourly pay rate for all hours worked on Friday
+- 6am on Friday, then she will be paid double the minimum hourly pay rate for all hours worked on Friday

-- 7am on Friday, then she will be paid the ordinary pay rate for the hours she:
+- 7am on Friday, then she will be paid the minimum hourly pay rate for the hours she:

 - didn't work from 6am - 7am (because this hour is part of her ordinary hours)